NOTICE OF PRIVACY PRACTICES

-- Keep your medical records private and provide you with this notice
+- Keep your medical records private and to provide you with this notice.

-- Update our privacy practices and the terms of this notice at any time, ensuring our notice is effective, even for information recently obtained
+- Update our privacy practices and the terms of this notice at any time, ensuring our notice is effective, even for information recently obtained.

-- Sharing with your health insurance plan information about a treatment you received at our practice when filing a claim for reimbursement or determination of benefits.
+- Share your health insurance plan information about a treatment you received at our practice when filing a claim for reimbursement or determination of benefits.

-- Provide treatment communications concerning treatment alternatives or other health-related products or services, unless we or a business associate receive financial remuneration in exchange for the communication, in which case we must receive your written authorization, unless the communication is made face-to-face or involves gifts of nominal value.
+- Provide treatment communications concerning treatment alternatives or other health related products or services, unless we or a business associate receive financial remuneration in exchange for the communication in which case we must receive your written authorization unless the communication is made face-to-face or involves gifts of nominal value.

-- Disclosing medical information to a medical examiner to identify a deceased person or to determine the cause of death, or for tissue donations.
+- Disclose medical information to a medical examiner to identify a deceased person or to determine the cause of death, or for tissue donations.

 - Medical information may be disclosed if you are military personnel, either active or a veteran, and if required by the appropriate authorities.

-- Sharing medical data with the public health and/or law enforcement official whose job it is to prevent or control disease, injury, disability, or criminal conduct.
+- Share medical data to the public health and/or law enforcement official whose job is to prevent or control disease, injury, or disability.

-- Medical information may be disclosed when necessary to comply with workers’ compensation.
+- Medical information may be disclosed when necessary to comply with Workers’ Compensation.

 - Medical information may be disclosed in response to a court and/or administrative order in a lawsuit or similar proceeding.